Facebook Users Spent 50 Million Fewer Hours Per Day on the Site Last Quarter

 “In total, we made changes that reduced time spent on Facebook by roughly 50 million hours every day,” he added.

-Facebook also recently announced changes to the algorithm behind its New Feed to show users more “meaningful” posts from friends and family members, instead of posts from brands and publishers — an effort to make sure “the time we all spend on Facebook is time well spent.”
+Facebook also recently announced changes to the algorithm behind its News Feed to show users more “meaningful” posts from friends and family members, instead of posts from brands and publishers — an effort to make sure “the time we all spend on Facebook is time well spent.”

 Facebook’s stock fell about 4% after Zuckerberg reported the drop in user engagement, even though the company’s fourth-quarter earnings surpassed expectations and daily active users rose to 1.4 billion, a 14% increase compared to this time last year.